amymoqi/math_reports_and_projects/README.md

-Some mathematics and statistics projects without code are uploaded here, including my Master's dissertation.
+Some mathematics and statistics projects without code (or code is missing) are uploaded here, including my Master's dissertation.